Bayard Model 1912 .22 short

 Frequently Asked Questions

-What type of action does the Bayard Model 1912 rifle have?
+What is the action type of the Bayard Model 1912?

-The Bayard Model 1912 is a single-action firearm.
-This means the hammer must be manually cocked before each shot, and the trigger pull is used solely to release the hammer.
+The Bayard Model 1912 operates on a single-action mechanism.
+This means the hammer must be manually cocked before each shot is fired, a characteristic common in many historical firearms.

 More Reviews Videos You Might Like